amar104/DGL-114-portfolio/README.md

 <h2> 'Usable' and 'Intuitive' elements </h2>
 <h2> 1.
 Icons </h2> Icons are the best way of adding interaction to UI design ,following are the some icons that i will going to explain.

-    a.Checkboxes= let your users to select one or more options from a set. b.Radio Button=Radio button allow users to select a one item at a time.
+a.
+Checkboxes= let your users to select one or more options from a set.
+b.
+Radio Button=Radio button allow users to select a one item at a time.